The W Founder Award

 To apply, just fill out an application form available here.
 If you have any questions, please reach out to us on email@example.com

-Larissa's story as a founder.
+Larissa's founder story

 LARISSA LAICH, WiDS 2019 organiser